-Unfortunately, not all applications scale well while some don’t scale at all.
+Unfortunately, not all applications scale well and some don’t scale at all.
 This affects gaming as well.
 If a game doesn’t offer custom scaling, some UI elements may appear tiny.
 So, if you’re looking for a 4K monitor for gaming, make sure your favorite games support it.

 Ultrawide monitors feature a 21:9 aspect ratio as opposed to the standard 16:9.
 The extra horizontal space along with the usually curved screen wrap your peripheral vision for a wider field of view and a more immersive gaming experience.

 The most common screen size of ultra-wide displays is 34-inch and they can be found with either 3440×1440 or 2560×1080 resolution.
 The 2560×1080 resolution on a 34-inch monitor offers the same pixel density as 1080p on a 27-inch monitor, so we don’t recommend it unless you will be using the monitor solely for gaming and you sit further away from the screen.

 Overall, we recommend the following monitor size/resolution combinations for gaming.

 - 34-inch ultrawide: 3440×1440

 When buying a new monitor, you should also make sure that you choose the best panel type for you.

 Rob is a software engineer with a Bachelor’s degree from the University of Denver.
 He now works full-time on writing for DisplayNinja while coding his own projects on the side.